PREVIEW-Sberbank Q1 may bring clarity on Denizbank move

 By Oksana Kobzeva and Katya Golubkova

-The bank, which controls around half of household deposits in Russia, started its international foray by snapping up VBI in February for 505 million euros ($632 million), securing a footstep in emerging Europe.
+Too big to expand in its core market where Sberbank controls around half of household deposits, it started its international foray by snapping up VBI in February for 505 million euros ($632 million), securing a footstep in emerging Europe.
 [ID:nL5E8D97P1]

 Aiming to earn at least 5 percent of profit from international operations by 2014, Europe's No.2 lender by market value has named Poland and Turkey as priority markets for further expansion.